All Episodes

 The medicines were ineffective, but it does help to drain the swamps.

-It does help, but then you get into the environmentalist.
+But then you get into the environmentalists.

-This uh this is also true.
+This is also true.

 Yeah, I know.

-We're just trying to come up with one that makes sense and I appreciate the call.
+We're just trying to come up with one that makes sense, and I appreciate the call.

-Now look, here's another aspect of this crazy wacko environmentalist thing that kind of just gets under my skin a little bit.
+Now, look, here's another aspect of this crazy wacko environmentalist thing that kind of just gets under my skin a little bit, and that's when these guys try to tell me what I can eat.

-Now I want all the information as an individual.
+Now, I want all the information as an individual.

-I want all the information on healthy eating that I can get a hold of that uh will help me to choose what I want to eat.
+I want all the information on healthy eating that I can get a hold of that will help me to choose what I want to eat.

-But I don't want you telling me, uh-uh, you can't eat this.
+I want to be an informed eater, but I don't want you telling me, uh-uh, you can't eat this.

 Government should ban this.